fujitatomoya/ros_k8s/docs/Setup_KubeEdge.md

 ### Cloud Core

 - with the configuration, we will deploy the KubeEdge `cloudcore` to Kubernetes master node.
 Basically master node has the taints not to schedule the pods to keep the system resource for Kubernetes.
-So we need to remove that taint so that we can deploy the `cloudcore` pods to the mater node. (if this operation is not done, `keadm init` will fail with `Error: timed out waiting for the condition`)
+So we need to remove that taint so that we can deploy the `cloudcore` pods to the master node. (if this operation is not done, `keadm init` will fail with `Error: timed out waiting for the condition`)

 ```bash
 > kubectl get nodes -o json | jq '.items[].spec.taints'